Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 1. The user taps their NFC device(s) on their phone
 2. The app reads the NFC's serial number(s), applies a hash function and sends it to the extended_recovery pallet
 3. The pallet stores the hashed serial number(s)
-4. Create an item account id associated to the hashed serial number(s)
+4. Create an item account id(s) associated to the hashed serial number(s)
-5. Call `create_recovery` on the recovery pallet to set up a recovery specifying the account id(s) related to NFC tag(s)
+5. The pallet call `create_recovery` on the recovery pallet to set up a recovery specifying the account id(s) related to NFC tag(s)

 > A hash is used to ensure pseudonymity of the data to comply with data protection regulation and other legal requirements